ComPDFKit/PDF-SDK-iOS/README.md

 ## 1.3 License

 ComPDFKit PDF SDK is a commercial SDK, which requires a license to grant developer permission to release their apps.
 Each license is only valid for one bundle ID in development mode.
 Other flexible licensing options are also supported, please contact [our marketing team](mailto:support@compdf.com) to know more.
 However, any documents, sample code, or source code distribution from the released package of ComPDFKit to any third party is prohibited.

+# 2 Get Started

+It is easy to embed ComPDFKit in your iOS app with a few lines of Objective-C code.
+Takes just a few minutes and gets started.

+The following sections introduce the structure of the installation package, how to run a demo, and how to make an iOS app in Objective-C with ComPDFKit PDF SDK.

+## 2.1 Requirements

+ComPDFKit requires the latest stable version of Xcode available at the time the release was made.
+This is a hard requirement, as each version of Xcode is bundled with a specific version of the iOS Base SDK, which often defines how UIKit and various other frameworks behave.

+- iOS 10.0 or higher.
+- Xcode 12.0 or newer for Objective-C or Swift.